Home » Koh Mak » Activities

 Diving, Snorkeling, Kayak, SUP, Boat Trips – Things to Do in Koh Mak

-DSD (Discover Scuba Diving) is 3,900bt for 2 ocean dives with the training or Bubblemaker, for 8 to 10 year olds, is 1,800bt.
 You could also make Koh Mak your base to take a full PADI course, with Open Water, Advanced and Technical just some of the options available.

 Snorkeling

 Divers at Koh Rang must pay the Marine Park tax at 400bt per adult/200bt per child.
-Snorkelers ar 200bt/100bt respectively.
-Thais are 40bt/20bt.
+Snorkelers are 200bt/100bt respectively.
+Thais are 40bt/20bt – always check if this is included or not in the price.

 Kayaks and SUP